 - In a mixing glass muddle together the mint, lime juice, and simple syrup.
 (If you are only making one cocktail, you can muddle right in your copper mug.)

 - Add that to copper mugs filled to the brim with ice.

-- Pour in some of your favorite gin.
+- Pour in your favorite gin.

 - Top with ginger beer and give it a very light stir.

 - This MARGARITA MOSCOW MULE is a favorite of mine that I know you are going to love too!

 - It doesn’t get a whole lot better than FROZEN MOSCOW MULES – a crazy viral recipe.